peterclifton/movshrink/README.md

 Only this programme if all the following apply:

-a) You are happy to accept the risk of something going wrong that results in loss of your MOV files
+- You are happy to accept the risk of something going wrong that results in loss of your MOV files
-b) You understand that the quality of the compressed mp4 files will be lower than you original MOV files
+- You understand that the quality of the compressed mp4 files will be lower than you original MOV files
-c) You have Reviewed the source code and PKGBUILD to make sure you understand and are happy with what they are going to do!
+- You have Reviewed the source code and PKGBUILD to make sure you understand and are happy with what they are going to do!

-## TODO
+## TODO List

 - Improve interface output appearance
 - Add capability to tidy up after itself